Total Mobility Project Voucher funding requests = $62,339,967.

 MORNING BREAKOUT SESSIONS

-Join us for a thought-provoking session that explores the principles of continual consent and reciprocity in the storytelling process.
-We will reflect on storytelling as a way to build relationships founded on trust and collaboration, respecting the agency and ownership of narrators in shaping their own stories.
+This session included a thought-provoking session that explored the principles of continual consent and reciprocity in the storytelling process.
+Attendees reflected on storytelling as a way to build relationships founded on trust and collaboration, respecting the agency and ownership of narrators in shaping their own stories.
 Meaningful engagement and representation can be a powerful process for social change.

 Facilitators: